issalig/misc/cpcz80adventures.md

 See you soon!
 Ready
 ```
-RSX admit parameters and will be 2-byte numbers or strings.
+RSX allows parameters and will be 2-byte numbers or strings.
 Byte 0 of the string will be the length and byte 1-2 the address of the string.
 Register A contains the number of parameters and IX the address of parameters.

 In BASIC 1.0 (CPC464) parameters are passed in a variable and in BASIC 1.1 it is also possible to write them directly